Bill Kreuser shared a fascinating update from one of the experiments he is conducting this summer.

 Jason Haines has written recently about The future of robot mowers today and I recommend having a read of that post for more insight, and some videos of these types of machines.

 A full year of putting green clipping volume measurements looks like this.

 Well, it’s like that with a number of caveats.
 This is what it looked like:

 at this location 21° N latitude with seashore paspalum turf managed the way it was with the weather of the past year growing in the soil conditions of this site irrigated with this water etc.

-First, here are data from 867 measurements I’ve made from 2011 to 2016 excluding all tournament measurements.
+Here are data from 903 measurements I’ve made from 2011 to early 2021 excluding all tournament measurements.

 Table 1: Number of measurements and median green speed in feet, by species.
 Data from 867 stimpmeter readings by Micah Woods excluding tournament measurements.